-DELIVERY AND PAYMENT: Delivery of the Bonds will be made to the Purchaser on or about April 27, 2010 (or such later date as may be announced in connection with a postponement of the Bond sale).
+DELIVERY AND PAYMENT: Delivery of the Bonds will be made to the Purchaser on or about April 7, 2010 (or such later date as may be announced in connection with a postponement of the Bond sale).
 The Bonds will be delivered in full book-entry form through the facilities of DTC.
 Payment for the Bonds must be made in immediately available funds to the District.
 Any expense in providing immediately available funds shall be borne by the Purchaser.

-RIGHT OF CANCELLATION: The Purchaser shall have the right, at its option, to cancel its purchase of the Bonds if the District shall fail to cause the execution and delivery of the Bonds and tender of the same for delivery within 60 days from the date of sale thereof, and in such event the Purchaser shall be entitled to the return of the Deposit (defined below), without interest thereon.
+RIGHT OF CANCELLATION: The Purchaser shall have the right, at its option, to cancel its purchase of the Bonds if the District shall fail to cause the execution and delivery of the Bonds and tender of the same for delivery within 60 days from the date of sale thereof, and in such event the Purchaser shall be entitled to the return of the Deposit (described below), without interest thereon.

-GOOD FAITH DEPOSIT: The Purchaser is required to submit its good faith deposit in the amount of \$306,600 (the "Deposit") to the District by wire transfer not later than two hours following the award.
+GOOD FAITH DEPOSIT: The Purchaser is required to submit its good faith deposit in the amount of \$150,000 (the "Deposit") to the District by wire transfer not later than two hours following the award.
 The wire transfer is to be made to: Bank of America, ABA no. 026009593, credit acct. no. 0066180050, for the credit of City and County of San Francisco/San Francisco Community College District.

-The Deposit of the Purchaser for the Bonds will, immediately upon the District's acceptance of the Purchaser's bid, become the property of the District and will be credited upon the purchase price of the Bonds purchased by such Purchaser at the time of delivery thereof.
-If the Purchaser fails to comply with any of its obligations under this Notice Inviting Proposals, including but not limited to a failure to pay the purchase price in full on the delivery date of the Bonds, the Purchaser shall have no right to the Bonds or to the recovery of its Deposit, and, upon the occurrence of such failure to comply, its Deposit shall be retained by the District as full liquidated damages for such default and shall constitute a full release and discharge of all claims and rights of the District against the defaulting Purchaser and a waiver of any right the District may have to additional damages for any such default.
+The Deposit of the Purchaser for the Bonds will, immediately upon acceptance of its bid, become the property of the District and will be credited upon the purchase price of the Bonds purchased by such Purchaser at the time of delivery thereof.
+If the purchase price is not paid in full on the delivery date of the Bonds, the Purchaser shall have no right to the Bonds or to the recovery of its Deposit, and its Deposit shall be retained by the District as and for full liquidated damages for such default and shall constitute a full release and discharge of all claims and rights of the District against the defaulting Purchaser and a waiver of any right the District may have to additional damages for any such default.
 By submitting a bid, each bidder waives any right to claim that actual damages resulting from any such default are less than such sum.